top of page

 The applications of AC and DC voltage vary widely, each serving different needs.
 AC voltage is the standard for most homes and businesses.
 It’s used to power a wide array of household devices, from refrigerators to televisions.
 Wall outlets supply AC voltage, and the power is easily adjustable to suit different needs using transformers.

 • Household AC Voltage AC voltage is the backbone of home electricity.
-It's delivered through wall outlets and powers lighting, appliances, and electronic devices.
+It’s delivered through wall outlets and powers lighting, appliances, and electronic devices.
+Many electronic devices use an ac adapter to convert AC from wall outlets into DC power for safe and efficient operation.
 Its versatility is key in everyday living.

 • Industrial DC Voltage DC voltage plays a crucial role in industrial settings.
 It’s used in applications requiring precise and stable power, such as in automation systems and electric vehicles.
 Its straightforward nature offers reliability and efficiency for industrial equipment.